blockschain/truffle-docs/content/zh/docs/truffle/advanced/creating-a-truffle-box.md

 ## Truffle site listing

 Before being listed on the Truffle website, all boxes undergo a screening process to ensure compatibility with Truffle.
-To start the pre-screening process, <a href="mailto:boxes@trufflesuite.com?subject=Truffle%20box%20review">send us an email</a> with your desired box name and brief description, along with a link to its GitHub repo to: [boxes@trufflesuite.com](mailto:boxes@trufflesuite.com?subject=Truffle%20box%20review).
+To start the pre-screening process, [send us an email](mailto:boxes@trufflesuite.com?subject=Truffle%20box%20review) with your desired box name and brief description, along with a link to its GitHub repo to: [boxes@trufflesuite.com](mailto:boxes@trufflesuite.com?subject=Truffle%20box%20review).